 Colleagues Matt Turner, Matt Sanchez and I would showcase upcoming acts with guests and recorded interviews on YOR Radio, a local youth-led digital radio station.
 Each radio show would subsequently release as a podcast.
 I also produced a promotional podcast in 2013 for a weekly live comedy event at Stevenage’s Cinnabar, in association with local comedian Mr Matt Smith.

-Since 2015 I’ve teamed up with student filmmakers, capturing and editing sound for several short films, including by my own no-budget short horror Slake, which I wrote, directed and edited after gratefully enlisting a small, passionate cast and crew.
+Audio Post Production Since 2015 I’ve teamed up with student filmmakers, capturing and editing sound for several short films, including by my own short horror Slake, which I wrote, directed and edited after gratefully enlisting a small, passionate cast and crew.

 When approaching the soundtrack for Slake, I decided to limit my creative parameters by way of using only found sound throughout, incorporating my own field recordings and sounds created from various objects.
 This limitation also extended to the film’s score, where I transformed a chromed lampshade into a playable midi sampler instrument which formed the basis for the film’s musical cues.